lauvergn/QuantumModelLib/ReadMe.txt

 =========================================
  1) Installation
-   From the QuantumModelLib directory, when make is executated, the "libQMLib_XXX_OMPy.a" ("libpot.a") and "libAD_dnSVM_XXX_OMPy.a" must be created.
+   From the QuantumModelLib directory, when make is executated, the "libQMLibFull_XXX_optx_ompy_lapakz.a" must be created (ex: libQMLibFull_gfortran_opt1_omp1_lapack1).
-   XXX is the compiler name and y is 0/1 when OpenMP flag is turn off/on.
+   XXX is the compiler name and x,y and z are 0/1 when flags are turn off/on.
+   They correspond to OPT (compiler optimzation), OpenMP and Lapack/blas, respectively.

    This version works with:
        gfortran 9.0 (linux and macOS)
        ifort    19
-       pgf90    ?
-       nagfor   ?

- 2) Link "libAD_dnSVM.a" to your code
+ 2) Link the library to your code

+When lapack/blas are not linked to the library:

+   gfortran ....   /libQMLibFull_XXX_optx_ompy_lapak0.a

+or with  lapack/blas (linux)

-   gfortran ....   -L$QuantumModelLib_path --LQMLib_XXX_OMPy -lAD_dnSVM_XXX_OMPy
+   gfortran ....   /libQMLibFull_XXX_optx_ompy_lapak0.a -llapack -lblas

       QuantumModelLib_path contains the path of the QuantumModelLib

  3) In your fortan code

+ In the following, it shows how to initialize, compute with the driver subroutines (only the full library is needed, the Fortran module files are not required)

  3a1) Initialization of the model (the Potential)

         CALL sub_Init_Qmodel(ndim,nsurf,pot_name,adiabatic,option)